rahul-gharat/dronahq-docs/docs/dashboard-dronahq/working-with-data/sql-labs.md

 ## Query manager tab

-Right under the SQL editor there are several option which user can explore to have a profopund experience with SQL editor:
+Right under the SQL editor there are several option which user can explore to have a profound experience with SQL editor:

 <figure>
   <Thumbnail src="/img/dhq-dashboard/working-with-data/sql-labs/manage-query.jpeg" alt="manage your SQL query" />